What is hydramnios?

 In this condition, there is too much amniotic fluid around your baby during pregnancy.

-It happens in about 1% of pregnancies.
+It happens in about 1 in 100 pregnancies.
 It’s also called polyhydramnios.

 Your baby needs amniotic fluid to grow.
 This watery fluid is inside the amniotic sac

 (membrane).
 It’s sometimes called the bag of waters.
 Your baby stays in this fluid

 for all of pregnancy.
 It helps to cushion and protect your baby.
 Amniotic fluid also

 helps your baby’s lungs, kidneys, and gastrointestinal tract grow.